-(1) A person must not interfere with a network, or a network facility, unless authorised to do so by a responsible utility.

-- (2) In a prosecution for an offence against subsection (1), for the purpose of establishing whether an action interfered with a network or a network facility- - (a) it is sufficient to prove that, when the action occurred, there were reasonable grounds for believing it was likely to interfere with the network or facility; and - (b) the offence may be found to be proved even if, at that time, the defendant did not believe the action would be likely to interfere with the network or facility.
+- (1) A person must not interfere with a network, or a network facility, unless authorised to do so by a responsible utility. - Maximum penalty: 50 penalty units, imprisonment for 6 months or both. - (2) In a prosecution for an offence against subsection (1), for the purpose of establishing whether an action interfered with a network or a network facility- - (a) it is sufficient to prove that, when the action occurred, there were reasonable grounds for believing it was likely to interfere with the network or facility; and - (b) the offence may be found to be proved even if, at that time, the defendant did not believe the action would be likely to interfere with the network or facility.